IndexReloaded is a page optimizer for WordPress.

 What are the benefits of IndexReloaded?

-The time taken to load the first page elements is reduced and it takes less time for a page to be fully displayed.
+The loading time of the first page elements is shortened, and it takes less time until a page is fully displayed.

-On websites where the performance of the website can be measured, e.g. on PageView Insights, you get 10 to 20 better values for the performance.
+On websites where website performance can be measured, e.g., on PageView Insights, you get 10 to 20 better performance scores.

 Faster loading times are good for website visitors and lead to better website ratings.